Hiking in Remote Svaneti, Republic of Georgia: Stunning mountain views in a land that feels like the 12th century

-My travel partner and I had both read extensively about Svaneti, the highest inhabited region in the Caucasus, and its fascinating landscape and history.
+My travel partner and I had both read extensively about Svaneti, the premier destination for Georgia hiking, and the highest inhabited region in the Caucasus.
+Its fascinating landscape and history pulled me in.
 I had first come across the name ten years ago, skimming through the travel section of an Italian magazine.

 I remember gazing at the photos of the medieval stone towers and the Caucasus mountains in the background, and being awe-struck by the fanciful claim that in these regions time had stopped in the middle-ages.

 People still lived according to a centuries-old code of honor, and even the language itself was markedly different from the rest of the country, retaining a medieval dialect of Georgian.

 Giacomo, my travel partner, had become enthralled in the story of a young American who had reached the region as a backpacker twenty years ago, one of the first travelers to do so, and had been adopted by a local family, taking their photos and documenting their lifestyle, and, upon his return, had become a renowned National Geographic photographer.

 A photographer himself, Giacomo could barely hide his own excitement.